resi-labs-ai/resi/docs/miner.md

 python ./neurons/miner.py -h
 ```

-## Configuring
+## Configuring Property Data Collection

-The frequency and types of data your Miner will scrape is configured in the [scraping_config.json](https://github.com/RusticLuftig/data-universe/blob/main/scraping/config/scraping_config.json) file.
-This file defines which scrapers your Miner will use.
+The frequency and types of property data your Miner will scrape is configured in the [scraping_config.json](https://github.com/resi-labs-ai/resi/blob/main/scraping/config/scraping_config.json) file.
+This file defines which property data scrapers your Miner will use.
 To customize your Miner, you either edit `scraping_config.json` or create your own file and pass its filepath via the `--neuron.scraping_config_file` flag.

-By default `scraping_config.json` is setup use both the apify actor and the personal reddit account for scraping reddit.
+By default `scraping_config.json` is set up to use the Zillow RapidAPI scraper for collecting property data.

-If you do not want to use Apify you should remove the sections where the `scraper_id` is set to either `Reddit.lite` or `X.microworlds` or `X.apidojo`.

-If you do not want to use a personal Reddit account you should remove the sections where the `scraper_id` is set to either `Reddit.custom`.
+The configuration focuses on:
+- **Geographic Coverage**: Different zip codes and metropolitan areas
+- **Property Types**: Residential properties, condos, townhomes, etc.
+- **Data Freshness**: Recently listed, sold, or updated properties

-If either of them is in the configuration but not setup properly in your `.env` file then your miner will log errors but still scrape using any configured scrapers that are properly setup.
+If the Zillow RapidAPI configuration is not set up properly in your `.env` file, your miner will log errors and cannot collect property data.

 For each scraper, you can define: